tylerwillis/super-tortoise/content/pages/posts/skill-and-tool-optimism.md

 You may have some of these already.
 You may struggle with some more acutely.
 You may struggle with all of them.
 Everyone has a different starting point.
 As far as I can tell: even small improvements lead to small improvements in your life pretty immediately, these beliefs are reinforcing enough that you get more improvement for the same effort the longer you work at it, and there's no ceiling on how much better you can make your experience.
 Whether you're 8 or 80, why wouldn't you start now and get however far you can?

-## How to build the beliefs
+### How to build the beliefs

 You can build this muscle from almost any starting point, it just requires breaking a big goal into small-enough goals that your feedback loop is quick and positive enough to continue motivating you.
 This is a little bit like level-design in a video game: where you try to match the level's difficulty to the skill that the player has at that exact time: making it hard enough to be challenging, but not so hard that it's demotivating.

 Finding the ideal balance on that is hard.
-It's possible to get a little lucky when starting this, either by \[1] having a good coach/teacher/mentor or \[2] having a natural ability to push through demotivating experiences.
+It's possible to get a little lucky when starting out, either by \[1] having a great coach/teacher/mentor or \[2] having a natural ability to push through demotivating experiences.
+If you didn't get lucky in either way, it can be helpful to know that so that you have your expectations set properly and don't get demotivated early on.
+You don't need these.

-I wasn't very lucky with coaches.
+Personally, I wasn't very lucky with coaches.
 Great teachers or coaches can help by using their experience to help us set achievable goals and connect them to a bigger outcome, but great teachers and coaches are rare.
 When I first started working on my interior life, my primary goal was to find ways to be happier and avoid depression/burnout.
 I've gotten lots of helpful ideas from people on that journey, especially therapists, but I wasn't lucky enough to find a good teacher or coach that could really guide me.
 Sometimes I progressed very slowly, sometimes I bit off more than I could chew, largely because I've had to be my own guide.
 (In retrospect, I see that this has been a very skill-and-tool optimistic way to come up with the idea of skill-and-tool optimism).

 I was "lucky" in another area: I was born with a very obsessive personality.
-While my obsessive nature probably caused a lot of the challenges that led me here, when I become obsessed with my interior life I got motivation and re-enforcement from learning about myself instead of achieving something that would be visible to others.
+While my obsessive nature probably caused a lot of the challenges that led me to being unhappy in the first place, when I become obsessed with my interior life I got motivation and re-enforcement from learning about myself instead of achieving something that would be visible to others.
 That helped me do a lot of work without the fear of looking stupid (while I felt like a failure often in the early days, there was no external pass or fail test on how I reflected on my own thoughts).

-Even with that advantage, it took me about 20 years from the first time I experienced deep unhappiness to when I really started trying to solve this problem.
-In the 5 or 6 years since then, I've become more skilled, but I'm nowhere near done with the work.
+Even with that one advantage, it took me about 20 years from the first time I experienced deep unhappiness to when I really started trying to solve this problem.
+In the 5-10 years since then, I've become more skilled, but I'm nowhere near done with the work.
 I doubt I'll ever feel done - I haven't hit diminishing returns on doing this work yet and I suspect there's relatively infinite compounding available in the lessons I can learn on this in the decades to come.

-#### Where to start
+#### Where to start - Guided Rumination

-First things first, I want to review those 5 beliefs that I think make up the core of S\&T Optimism.
+Review those 5 beliefs that I think make up the core of S\&T Optimism.
 Read these and honestly react to each one.
 Which of these feel natural?
 Which of these are you skeptical of?
 Which do you believe but struggle with?
 Which do you strongly disagree with?

 1.  **Optimism:** a belief that huge positive changes are just hard, not impossible.